sib-swiss/Introduction-to-statistics-with-R/docs/day1.md

-## Testing the normality of a normally distributed dataset
+## Testing the mean of a normally distributed dataset

 This is a small exercise to understand normally distributed data and t-tests.

 First, let us create a set of normally distributed data.
-In R, one can generate randomly normally distributed data using the rnorm function.
+In R, one can generate randomly normally distributed data using the rnorm function where one can choose the mean and the standard deviation.
+Here, we choose it to be 0.

  ```r
   x <- rnorm(10000,mean=0, sd=1)
  ```

-Visualise it using histograms.
+Visualise the data using histograms.

   ```r
   hist(x)